 Project Status Update

-The City of Longmont and Town of Lyons will relocate their existing water lines from the North St. Vrain Creek corridor to Apple Valley Road beginning in spring 2019.
+In spring 2019, the City of Longmont and Town of Lyons began relocating their existing water lines from the North St. Vrain Creek corridor to Apple Valley Road.
 This relocation is expected to continue through fall/winter 2019.

 Both pipelines are used to provide drinking water to Lyons and residents along Apple Valley Road.